-See the R81 Multi-Domain Security Management Administration Guide.
+See the R82 Multi-Domain Security Management Administration Guide.

-4. Add a regular Log Server object for the dedicated R81 Log Server you installed in Step 2.
+4. Add a regular Log Server object for the dedicated R82 Log Server you installed in Step 2.

-- When a Domain administrator connects to SmartView on the Multi-Domain Server level or Global SmartEvent Server, the login window shows a picker with the options MDS, Global, and allowed Domains.
-The Domain administrator must select "Global" or a specific allowed Domain, according to the assigned permissions. - An administrator who is connected to a Domain Dedicated Log Server in the assigned Domain cannot see the Domain's data in Views, Reports, and Correlated Events that are based on events from the Global SmartEvent Server.
+Limitation - An administrator who is connected to a Domain Dedicated Log Server in the assigned Domain cannot see the Domain's data in Views, Reports, and Correlated Events that are based on events from the Global SmartEvent Server.

-Requirement post upgrade to R81:
+Requirement post upgrade to R82:

-For any environment, which uses SmartEvent Server or a Domain Dedicated Log Server, this is a required step to complete post upgrade to R81 from any source version:
+For any environment, which uses SmartEvent Server or a Domain Dedicated Log Server, this is a required step to complete post upgrade to R82 from any source version: